-- Use cake flour: You cannot substitute cake flour with all-purpose flour for this recipe.
+- Use cake flour: If you were wondering if you can use cake flour to make brownies, you are in the right place.
+This recipe is made with cake flour and I would not recommend it with all-purpose flour for this recipe.
 You have got to use cake flour.
 If you do not have cake flour at home, you can make your own.

 Here is the formula: To make 1-cup cake flour, you need ¾ cup plus 2 tablespoons of all-purpose flour and 2 tablespoons of corn starch.
 Mix them in a bowl and then, using a sifter set over a bowl, sift them at least four times to get them well incorporated.